 Critique parole and mandatory release today.

-Examine probation as a sentence and process.
+Analyze probation as a sentence and process.

 Identify the options available under community corrections.

-Describe how other nations view the use of imprisonment.
+Describe other nations' views of imprisonment.

 The University of Phoenix reserves the right to modify courses.